mathemage/separation-axioms/README.md

 separation-axioms
 =================

-My bachelor thesis on separation axioms in the context of pointless topology
+my bachelor thesis on separation axioms in the context of pointless topology